trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 <figcaption>

-_“Knut” and the taxidermist Detlev Matzke in the taxidermy workshop of Berlin’s Museum of Natural History, 2013.
+_“Knut” and the taxidermist Detlev Matzke in the taxidermy workshop of the Museum für Naturkunde Berlin, 2013.
 (Image: Carola Radke/MfN.
 All rights reserved.)_

 </figcaption>